maellew/maelle-wache/README.md

 - `capabilities/`: the three pillars above, in detail.
 - `case-studies/`: short evidence.
 Some are real (Le Wagon), some are composite and anonymized (Raison-related, never a real client or number).
+- `field-notes/`: shorter, more personal observations, not tied to a client context.

 Anything tied to a client or employer's confidential context goes through generalization or gets rebuilt as a composite case before it's published here.